 VISA 3991: Cultural Theory and Images

-This interdisciplinary course offers special topics in cultural theory and images for in-depth study.
-The course examines the ways different theories of culture inform the processes and practices of visual production, circulation and reception.
-It focuses on the ideas of major cultural theorists, such as Gramsci, Althusser, Foucault, Williams, Hall and Said, whose work on the intersection/interaction of power and meaning has influenced much current research on representation.
-Working individually or with a partner, you select issues or research problems that interest you, conduct literature research, assess sources of information, and present your findings.
-During this process, you are able to interact with an experienced faculty member as well as with other learners from various backgrounds.
-Critically engaging with and responding to, the thoughts and opinions of other participants is one of the most significant activities in this course.
-Theory is for thinking, and in this case, it is specifically for thinking about looking.
-Learning activities are interactive and designed to take advantage of the image-rich environment of the World Wide Web.
+This interdisciplinary, seminar course offers an in-depth study of special topics in cultural theory and images.
+Students examine theories of culture that inform the processes and practices of visual production, circulation and reception.
+Students focus on major cultural theorists, such as Gramsci, Althusser, Foucault, Williams, Hall, and Said, whose work on the intersection/interaction of power and meaning has influenced current research on representation.
+Students select a research problem, conduct literature research, assess sources of information, and present their findings.
+Students critically engage with and respond to the thoughts and opinions of others from various backgrounds, and an experienced faculty member.
+Learning activities are interactive and take advantage of the image-rich environment of the World Wide Web.

 Learning outcomes